blueblur0730/modified-plugins/source/cheer!/README.md

 // Enables the cheer
 cheer_enable 1

-// Sound file directory
+// Sound file directory under the directory 'sound/...' cheer_sound_dir nepu/cheer
-cheer_sound_dir sound/nepu/cheer

 // The maximum number of cheers per round.
 This cvar is ignored if 'cheer_way_to_play' is set to 2 or 'cheer_competitive_mode_enable' is on
 cheer_limit 10